wp-plugins/disable-pointers/readme.txt

 == Installation ==

-1. Unzip disable-pointers.zip and upload the folder and its files to your wp-content/plugins directory.
+1. Search for 'disable pointers' from the 'Add new plugin' page in your WordPress website.
+2. Click 'Install Now'.
-2. Activate the plugin through the Plugins menu in WordPress.
+2. Activate the plugin.

 == Changelog ==

+= 0.2 (29th May 2014) =
+* Change plugin page from Lumpy Lemon to GitHub
+* Minor readme.txt updates
+* Miniscule code changes
+* Bump compatibility to 3.9.1

-= 0.1 =
+= 0.1 (17th January 2012) =
 * Initial release